The Metric Completion of Outer Space: Topologies on the simplicial metric completion

 The Lipschitz topology will be preserved under isometries of Outer Space.
 We show that the Euclidean topology coincides with the Lipschitz topology.

-\begin{remark}The topology generated by the ``outgoing" balls $\{y \mid d(x,y)<r\}$ is different from the Euclidean topology.
-Consider a point $x$ in the completion so that the underlying graph of $x/F_n$ is a single, non-separating edge (a one edge loop).
+\begin{remark}The topology generated by the ``outgoing" balls is different from the Euclidean topology.
+Consider a point $x$ in the completion so that the underlying graph of the quotient $x/F_n$ is a single, non-separating edge (a one edge loop).
 For such $x$ and for all $x \neq y \in \scos$, $d(x,y) = \infty$.
-Hence the only open sets containing $x$ are $\{ x \}, \scos$.
-This topology is different from the Euclidean topology. \end{remark}
+Hence the only open sets of the outgoing-Lipschitz topology containing $x$ are $\{ x \}, \scos$. \end{remark}